oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-#### Registered JWT Claims
+### Registered JWT Claims {#registered-jwt-claims}

 SD-JWT VCs MAY use any claim registered in the "JSON Web Token Claims"
 registry as defined in [@!RFC7519].

-If present, the following registered JWT claims MUST be included in the SD-JWT
-and MUST NOT be included in the Disclosures, i.e. cannot be selectively
-disclosed:
+The following Claims are used within the JWT VC and SD-JWT VC:

 * `iss`
     * REQUIRED.
 The Issuer of the Verifiable Credential.
 The value of `iss`